 A very small Munchkin child, no larger than Toto, crawled about on the rock-tiled floor wearing a diaper of soft, fuzzy leaves.
 The child laughed in delight as Toto danced around him, wagging his tail.
 The table was set with meats and cheeses and eggs, pies from the night before, fruits and juices.
 A small Munchkin woman with deep auburn hair curling past her waist was washing dishes at the sink, and upon seeing Dorothy, brought her a plate and a cup.

 “Eat as much as you like.
 You are welcome here.
 Our food is yours.”

-Dorothy thanked her, filling her plate, and began to eat.
+Dorothy thanked her, filled her plate, and began to eat.
 Toto was given a plate of meats, which he quickly devoured, and then returned to playing with the baby.
-The woman watched with a smile, and soon sat down on the floor to play with them both.
+The woman watched with a smile and soon sat down on the floor to play with them both.

 “We do not have this creature here.
 What do you call it?”

 “He is a Toto then?”

 “No, I mean, Toto is his name.
 He’s called a dog where I come from.”

 Boq came through the door, smiling at the woman and the child.
 He bent down and kissed her on the top of the head before picking the babe up and kissing him on the cheek.